Csigatészta: Traditions

 The preparation of the pasta was an important part of the preparations for the wedding.
 The "csigacsináló" (csiga making) was usually held before the wedding.
 All the relatives and neighbours' wives were invited to help.
 The work was often done by as many as 40 woman.
 Some of the women kneaded the dough, some stretched and cut it, the most time-consuming work was the shaping of the snail itself.
 The dough was cut into small cubes, and then the ribbing was engraved into them.
 The Csiga making tools were really popular hand-made wedding gifts and were elaborately hand-painted instruments.

 To make it nice and golden-colored, many eggs were mixed into the dough.
-The housewife led the csigázós During the csiga making, the hosts offered the "csigázós" (people making the csiga, lead by the housewife) cakes and wine, and in many places they also served them dinner.
+The housewife led the csigázós During the csiga making, the hosts offered the "csigázós" (people making the csiga, led by the housewife) cakes and wine, and in many places they also served them dinner.
 The pastry-making was filled with singing, talking, gossip, stories and horror stories.
 This was an important time for young girls to grow up and learn a lot from their elders, including how to prepare food.
 At the end of the work, the men, the lads, sometimes they would bring musicians, and at the end of the work they would have fun and dance.
 Professional csigamakers also existed.